microsoft/BotBuilder-Samples/experimental/language-generation/docs/structured-response-template.md

 - what is your age?
 ```

-Here's an example of text with suggested action
+Here's an example of text with suggested action. `|` is used to denote a list.

 ```markdown
 # AskForAge.prompt